freeCodeCamp/freeCodeCamp/guide/english/data-science-tools/scikit/index.md

 ---
 ## Scikit-learn

 Scikit-learn is a popular open-source machine learning library for Python, built off of previous packages like numpy and scipy.
-There is code available to handle everything from importing data and data cleaning to model preparation and testing.
+There is functions available to handle everything from importing data and data cleaning to model preparation and testing.

 ## Installation
 To install scikit-learn in a conda environment: `conda install scikit-learn` <br>